Skip to main content

 Class of 2025

-Charlie is pursuing a B.A. in English & Comparative Literature with a concentration in Film Studies and Communications.
-He is interested in film preservation, criticism, and history.
-He is an active member of the Carolina Film Association and the Chapel Hill Film Society.
-Charlie also works at the Chelsea Theater, a nonprofit arthouse movie theater in Chapel Hill.
-Outside of film, he is a radio DJ at WXYC 89.3 FM Chapel Hill.
+Charlie is double majoring in Communications and English & Comparative Literature with a concentration in Film Studies.
+He is particularly interested in film projection and preservation along with slow cinema and experimental film.
+Charlie also works at the Chelsea Theater, a nonprofit arthouse movie theater, and is a radio DJ at WXYC 89.3 FM Chapel Hill.
+In his free time, he enjoys live music and long movies.

 Founding Student Editors